 Institutional Biosafety - How to Apply

-The Institutional Biosafety Committee (IBC) reviews proposals for studies involving the use of Genetically Modified Organisms to ensure the research meets the requirements of the Gene Technology Act 2000 and the Gene Technology Regulations 2001.
-The IBC assists supervisors, sponsors and OGTR licence holders with obtaining proper authorisation for their research.
+Proposals for laboratory and clinical studies involving the use of Genetically Modified Organisms (GMOs) to ensure the research meets the requirements of the Gene Technology Act 2000 and the Gene Technology Regulations 2001.
+The IBC assists supervisors, sponsors and Office of the Gene Technology Regulator (OGTR) licence holders with obtaining proper authorisation for their studies.

 Notifiable Low Risk Dealings (NLRDs) (PC1, PC2 or PC3)